Privacy Notice

 When we have no ongoing legitimate need to process your personal data, we will either delete or anonymise it or, if this is not possible (for example, because your personal data has been stored in backup archives), then we will securely store your personal data and isolate it from any further processing until deletion is possible.

-We may change or update this Data Protection Statement in order to maintain our compliance with applicable law and regulation or following an update to our internal practices.
-When we update our Data Protection Statement, we will take appropriate measures to inform you, consistent with the significance of the changes we make.
+We may change or update this Privacy Notice in order to maintain our compliance with applicable law and regulation or following an update to our internal practices.
+When we update our privacy Notice, we will take appropriate measures to inform you, consistent with the significance of the changes we make.

 How to contact us